TheHLMEI/Otto/README.md

         envvar         OTTOBIN=/usr/local/conv/opt/otto/pkg/Otto/bin

-6. Make sure ottosysd, ottocmd, ottoexp, ottoimp, ottorep, ottotr, ottostart, ottostop, and ottoping are in your $PATH and are executable.
+7. Compile and install the programs (make install in src).
+Make sure ottosysd, ottocmd, ottoexp, ottoimp, ottorep, ottotr, ottostart, ottostop, and ottoping are in your $PATH and are executable.

         Example:
         $ ls -logh